- Anti-Bullying Policy

 Students who do not follow the dress code will be sent to the office and parents will be called to bring appropiate replacement items.

 This drill is in case of an intruder, stray dog, or any other threat on campus.
 The principal announces the situation on the intercom and rings the bell if students are outside.
 Teachers lock the doors and close windows.
 The students move together to a safe spot in the classroom.
 Teachers take attendance and remain with students.
 The class waits for further instructions.

 The fire alarm sounds.
 The teacher walks the students to their designated area a safe distance from the building.
-The teacher then takes attendance and waits for further instructions from the principal.
+The teacher then takes attendance and waits for further instructions.

-The teacher has students "Drop and Cover" which is getting to their knees away from dangerous windows or other areas covering their heads.
-They get under tables, desks, or other sturdy furniture.
-They remain in this position until the office indicates it is time to evacuate.
-All classes walk outside the building to the backfield.
-Everyone meets at the assembly area where there are supply sheds and emergency equipment in case of an actual emergency.
+The teacher has students "Drop and Cover" (students get to knees away from windows or other dangerous areas and cover heads).
+Students remain in this position until the office indicates it is time to evacuate.
+All classes then follow evacuation procedures.

 Amount of Homework:

 The amount of homework assigned shall be related to the maturity and ability level of the students in a given class.
 The following chart suggests these homework schedules as guides for students.
 These schedules can be used as guidelines for parents and teachers in monitoring student time devoted to homework.

 Grades K-2 10 – 30 minutes up to 4 days per week

 Grades 3-6 30 – 60 minutes up to 4 days per week

 Be advised that students on occasion may spend more than one hour and/or more than four days a week completing schoolwork, as time at home may be spent doing assigned homework, long-term projects, and completing unfinished classroom assignments.
 Students have varying abilities to use class time efficiently, and the amount of time spent on homework varies from one child to another.